Intercultural Development Inventory® (IDI®)

 Intercultural Conflict Style Inventory® (ICS®)

 Conflict happens—no matter what culture you’re from.
-But when you’re working in a multicultural setting, knowing more about how different cultures (including your own!) deal with conflict, gives you the language, the skills, and the mindset to work effectively through it.
+But when you’re working in a multicultural setting, knowing more about how different national cultures (including your own!) deal with conflict, gives you the language, the skills, and the mindset to work effectively through it.
 One excellent way to do this is by taking the Intercultural Conflict Style Inventory® (ICS®).

 “The leading tool for identifying core approaches to improving communication, resolving conflicts and solving problems across cultural differences,” Mitchell Hammer, Ph.D.